ncr/background-fu/README.txt

 These features are:
  * monitoring progress (perfect for ajax progress bars)
  * stopping a running worker in a merciful way.

+Generated admin views are meant to be used only when bonus features (concurrency) are enabled.

 Read the code (short and easy) to discover them.